DMCApps/NavigationFragment/ReadMe.md

 ###Complete Features in 'develop' Branch
 - Change ActionBarManager to use the getSupportActionBar() method when setting the title.
 - Save the title in a variable and allow retrieval through getTitle()
+- Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
+- Expose the current stack size.

 ###In Progress
 - Code clean up into smaller managers to use Builder pattern more effectively